 In January, Trump filed a lawsuit against Palm Beach County in Florida, accusing the airport of purposely sending air traffic over his mansion and private club.
 He is suing both the airport and airport director Bruce Pelly for $100 million, the lawsuit claiming, “Pelly’s efforts in this regard are both deliberate and malicious, and motivated by personal animosity towards Donald Trump.”
 The lawsuit says that Pelly wants revenge on Trump for stopping his airport expansion plans back in 1995.
 Suing an airport for flying over his house?
 The lawsuit is pending.

-sued an author for understating his net worth
+2. He sued an author for understating his net worth

 Donald Trump gets angry whenever someone alleges he's not worth as much as he says he is.
 New York Times